Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. Refresh the **Users \| All users** blade to verify the new user was created in your Azure AD tenant.

-#### Task2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price to the group
+#### Task 2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price to the group

 In this task, you will create the *Senior Admins* group, add the user account of Joseph Price to the group, and configure it as the group owner.